 Here is a small recommendation on the organizational process has been put together - if you participate in a program or want to study abroad, your organization process may look different:

 Minus one and a half years:

-- Know what country you want and learn about culture, language, business, politics, educational system and study opportunities there
+- Knowing which country you want and inform yourself about culture, language, business, politics, education and study opportunities

 - Contact your university for programs / partnerships with foreign universities, companies / organizations for internships

 - Application and admission requirements for studies / programs / internships